School of Music

 - Lecture: “The Shape-Note Singing Tradition,” North Carolina Religious Studies Association, Western Carolina University, October 1997.

-Will Peebles teaches bassoon and serves as director of the School of Music.
-He also has taught courses in music theory, history, and world music.
+Will Peebles has taught courses in bassoon, music theory, music history, and world music at Western since 1992, and served as Director of the School of Music from 2005-2014.
 He established Western’s Low Tech Ensemble, which now performs on Balinese, Javanese, and Sundanese gamelan, in fall 1999.

 Before coming to Western Carolina, Will taught music history at Michigan State University, bassoon at Albion College, and played for nine years in the Grand Rapids Symphony.
 He also performed occasionally with orchestras all around Michigan, including the Lansing, Kalamazoo, Battle Creek, Detroit, Jackson, and West Shore Symphony Orchestras.